site stats

 Bio

 I am the Founding Director of the Center for Governance and Markets and a Professor at the University of Pittsburgh Graduate School of Public and International Affairs.
 Outside of Pitt, I serve as a nonresident scholar at the Carnegie Endowment for International Peace, a distinguished scholar of peace and international order at the Institute for Humane Studies, and a contributing editor at National Interest magazine.
 I have been recognized as one of the world's top thinkers by Prospect Magazine.
-At the University of Pittsburgh, I have received the Donald Goldstein Professor of the Year Award and the Sheth Distinguished Faculty Award for International Achievement
+At the University of Pittsburgh, I have received the Chancellor's Distinguished Public Service Award, the Sheth Distinguished Faculty Award for International Achievement, and the Donald Goldstein Professor of the Year Award.

 My research focuses on self-governance, security, political economy, and public sector reform, with a geographic emphasis on Eurasia, Central Eurasia, and South Asia.